 Northern Ireland

-The Northern Ireland Department of Health has asked us to provide ILF recipients who employ Personal Assistants with an award increase to enable them to pay an hourly rate of at least £10.42 per hour.
+The Northern Ireland Department of Health has asked us to provide ILF recipients who employ Personal Assistants with an award increase to enable them to pay an hourly rate of at least £12.71 per hour from 1 April 2026.
 This will not necessarily cover night hours.

 Please note that this increase applies only to directly employed Personal Assistants and not to those who are self-employed.